Lemoncode/angular1_5-sample-app/README.md

 # angular1_5-sample-app

-[Work in progress] Simple LOB app includes login, list, form edit
+Simple LOB app includes login, list, form edit

 Each sample will contains a readme.md file including an step by step guide to recreate it.